milonmaze/privacy-terms-observatory/www.snap.com/en-US/cookie-policy.md

 Like most providers of online services, Snap Inc. uses cookies, including third-party cookies, for a number of reasons, like protecting your Snapchat data and account, helping us see which features are most popular, counting visitors to a page, understanding how you engage with web content and emails we send, improving our users’ experience, keeping our services secure, providing relevant advertising, and just generally providing you with a better, more intuitive, and satisfying experience.
 The cookies we use generally fall into one of the following categories.

+You can see which cookies we use on our sites, for what purpose(s), and for how long on our Cookie Information Page.

 Category of cookies	Why we use these cookies
-Necessary	We use these cookies to run our site, and to identify and prevent security risks.
+Essential	Also known as “necessary” cookies.
+We use these cookies to run our site and to identify and prevent security risks.

-For example, we may use these cookies to store your session information to prevent others from changing your password without your username and password.
+For example, we may use these cookies to store your session information to prevent others from changing your password without your username and password or remember your cookie preferences.
 Preferences	We use these cookies to remember your settings and preferences, and to improve your experience on our site.

 For example, we may use these cookies to remember your language preferences.